Data on access to finance

 The lack of internationally agreed indicators and the scarcity of comparable data make it difficult to accurately assess the situation for small businesses.
 Therefore, the Commission has created tools for analysis and monitoring.

-The European Commission and the European Central Bank (ECB) decided in 2008 to collaborate on a survey on the access to finance of SMEs in the European Union and established The Survey on the Access to Finance of Small and Medium-sized Enterprises (SAFE).
+Since 2008, the European Commission and the European Central Bank (ECB) have collaborated on the Survey on the Access to Finance of Enterprises (SAFE).

 SMEs' access to finance 2013:

 - Press release [70 KB], Memo [810 KB]

 SAFE ECB survey rounds – published every 6 months: the survey covers countries in the Euro area.

 Access to finance 2005/2006: The European Commission has published in 2005-2006 two Flash Eurobarometer surveys on SMEs' access to finance in the EU countries, a first one for the EU-15 and a second one for EU-10 countries; the same questionnaire was used for both surveys.
 A common summary [20 KB] is available.

 This survey coordinated by Eurostat covered 25 000 businesses across 20 EU countries, also including information on fast-growing enterprises, the future financing needs of SMEs and perceived factors limiting business growth in the future.
 It analyses the consequences of the crisis by comparing data for 2007 and 2010 and sketches the outlook for the coming period, 2011 to 2013.